HashTucE/MediscreenApp/README.md

     - type `:q!` to exit the editor without saving changes.

-# How to browse the patient's database
+# How to browse the patient's database from the container

 As you can see on the `docker-compose.yml`, `patient` is configured to persist his data inside a mySQL database with the following credentials but feel free to change it on both services, `patient.ms` and `patient.db`, if you want :
   ```
   username : root
   password : pass
   ```
-1. Make sure this container is `Running`.
+1. Make sure `patient.db` container is `Running`.
 2. Execute this command on a prompt to be connected to the database :
   ```
   docker exec -it patient.db mysql -u root -p